No-one should be locked up indefinitely in a place they aren’t safe.

 FAQ

-There are seven detention centres in the UK (also known as “Immigration Removal Centres” or “IRCs”), most run by private security companies for profit.
+There are currently seven big detention centres (also known as “Immigration Removal Centres” or “IRCs”) in the UK, all run by private security companies for profit.
 The centres are notorious for their prison-like conditions and inadequate safeguards, and many who are detained will spend weeks, months or even years inside.
+The government also operates several “Short-Term Holding Facilities” as well as the IRCs.

 According to government policy, detention is usually used to:

 People in detention may be newly arrived in the UK, or people who have lived here lawfully for years.
-Some may have breached the terms of their visa, or had their claim for asylum refused.
-In September 2021, more than 60% of those in detention had at some stage claimed asylum in the UK.
+Some may have overstayed or breached the terms of their visa or had their claim for asylum refused.
+In September 2023, 67% of those in detention had at some stage claimed asylum in the UK.

-According to government policy, detention must be used sparingly and for the shortest period necessary, but in the year ending September 2021 more than 21,000 people entered immigration detention.
-Some will be held there for months or even years, and the vast majority are ultimately released without being removed from the UK.
+According to government policy, detention must be used sparingly and for the shortest period necessary, but in the year ending September 2023 more than 16,000 people entered immigration detention.
+Some will be held there for months or even years, and in 2023, nearly 70% of people detained were released without being removed from the UK.

-It is impossible to say how many LGBTQI+ people are in detention as the government does not collect or monitor data on this.
+We cannot say with certainty how many LGBTQI+ people are in detention as the government does not collect or monitor data on this.
 This has been criticised by the Independent Chief Inspector of Borders and Immigration and the Home Affairs Select Committee, as it means the government cannot monitor the effects of detention on LGBTQI+ people.

-LGBTQI+ people experience LGBTQI-phobic bullying, discrimination and abuse in detention.
+LGBTQI+ people experience verbal and physical bullying, discrimination and abuse in detention.
 Sometimes this is from other people being detained, who may come from the same countries that LGBTQI+ people seeking asylum have fled.
 Other times it is from the staff who ought to be protecting them.
 This has serious effects on their mental and physical health, and self-harm and suicide attempts are sadly common.

-For those who have fled persecution in their home country, the experience of being locked up or the violence experienced in detention can cause them to re-live their trauma.
+For those who have fled persecution in their home country, the experience of being locked up, or the violence they might face in detention, can cause them to re-live their trauma.
 It can also make it harder for them to make their case for asylum.
 As part of that process, people must “prove” their sexual orientation or gender identity to an official – already a nearly impossible task.
 Many do this by providing evidence of a life lived openly in the UK, but people in detention can’t visit LGBTQI+ venues, join support groups or attend Prides.
-In fact, detention is likely to force them back into the closet to stay safe while they are detained.
+In fact, detention is likely to force them back into the closet.
+Those that can’t hide their sexual orientation or gender identity in detention are at greater risk of being exposed to bullying and abuse.

 Government policy recognises that certain groups of people may be “particularly vulnerable to harm in detention”, including trans and intersex people.
 This creates a presumption that these groups should not be detained.
 However, it is still possible for “immigration control considerations” to override that presumption, in which case the Home Office may still detain trans and intersex people “if it is necessary in order to remove them”.

 Immigration detention is inhumane and expensive, causing long-term damage to the lives of those detained, tearing families apart and rarely achieving its stated aims.
-In fact in the year ending September 2021, more than 80% of people leaving detention were released back into the community rather than being removed from the UK.
-Supporting people to get help with their immigration status while living in the community can help them to resolve their cases without the human and economic cost that detention brings.
+In fact, in the year ending September 2023, nearly 70% of people leaving detention were released back into the community rather than being removed from the UK.